Username-ejg-not-available/eecs510-functions/README.md

 # eecs510-functions
 Don't want to do the calculations?
 Boy do I have news for you.

+## How to Use:
+Open python interpreter in same directory.
+import the correct document/functions.
+Get free answers.
+NOTE: If you import entire documents instead of individual functions or classes, you must start each function/constructor call with `Automata.`

 ## Table of Sadness
 * [Automata](#Automata)
 * [Combinations and Permutations](#CandP)